 Congressional Digest Debates provides an overview of a number of currently debated issues and then provides scholarly responses on both sides of the debate.

-ProQuest Research Library contains 1,000's of articles in the broad areas of social sciences and law many with full-text, images and graphics.
-If you are new to database searching, you will find this one very easy to navigate.
+ProQuest Research Library and Academic Search Premier provide access to 1,000's of articles in the broad areas of social sciences and law many with full-text, images and graphics.
+If you are new to database searching, you will find these two easy to navigate.

 LexisNexis provides access to a wide range business, government, legal and reference information, as well as full-text newspapers.